Dodgers vs. Diamondbacks: Betting Trends, Records ATS, Home/Road Splits

 Dodgers Recent Betting Performance

-- In 10 games as the favorite over the last 10 matchups, the Dodgers have a record of 7-3.

-- When it comes to hitting the over, the Dodgers and their opponents are 6-3-1 in their last 10 games with a total.

-- There has not been a spread set for any of the Dodgers' last 10 games.
-Los Angeles' last five games have gone over the point total, and the average over/under during that span was 9.5.
+- Bookmakers have not set a spread for any of the Dodgers' last 10 games.
+In six games in a row, Los Angeles and its opponent have gone above the over/under, with the average total established by oddsmakers in that span being 9.2 runs.

 Dodgers Betting Records & Stats

-- The Dodgers have a 59.2% chance to win this game based on the moneyline's implied probability.
+- The implied moneyline probablility for this matchup gives the Dodgers a 67.7% chance to win.

-- Los Angeles has played in 128 games with an over/under set, and have combined with its opponents to go over the total 73 times (73-48-7).
+- In the 129 games in which oddsmakers have set an over/under for Los Angeles, it has combined with opponents to go over the total 74 times (74-48-7).

 - The Dodgers have covered 57.9% of their games this season, going 11-8-0 ATS.